sitecrafting/sc-wp-plugin-starter/README.md

 lando start
 ```

-Now you're ready to delete this README section, fill in the blanks to describe what your plugin does, and then make it so.
+Now you're ready to delete this README section (`---` and up), fill in the blanks to describe what your plugin does, and then make it so.
 Happy hacking!

 ---